zlatanvasovic/hackwork/README.md

 ## Layouts

-`layouts/` directory is used for page layouts.
+`layouts/` directory is page layouts directory.

 There is just default layout, `default.php`.